dsc/bunch/README.md

 bunch
 =====

-Bunch is a dictionary that supports attribute-style access, a la JavaScript.
+Bunch is a dictionary that supports attribute-style access, à la JavaScript.

 ```py
 >>> b = Bunch()